cruzdb/zlog/doc/index.rst

 Welcome to ZLog
 ===============

 ZLog is a strong consistent shared-log designed to run at high-performance over distributed storage systems.
 It is an implementation of the CORFU protocol, and currently operates on top of the Ceph software-defined storage system (with support for other backends in progress).

-In addition to the low-level shared-log abstraction, the project includes an implementation of a MVCC key-value store, and an implementation of the Tango programming model for building distributed metadata services.
 There are language bindings for C/C++, Java, and Go.

 .. _community: